 Can it be that time again already?
 Yes, the kids will be back at home for the May half term any minute now.
 If it seems like they only went back to school, that’s because they did - this was a five week term.

 No need to panic though, there’s plenty happening over the break in Thanet and the surrounding area to keep kids and grown ups happy.
-Al fresco dining, communing with nature at sunset, music making, no less than two children’s literature festivals and more.
+Communing with nature at sunset, music making, no less than two children’s literature festivals and more.

-We’ll continue to upset this list in the run up to the school holiday, so be sure to check back for more ideas of what to do.
+We’ll continue to update this list in the run up to the school holiday, so be sure to check back for more ideas of what to do.

 Windmill Community Gardens (daily)